directus/directus/docs/cloud/glossary.md

 A Global CDN is provided on all Cloud Projects, out-of-the-box, with over 300 cache locations, which means assets and data will be delivered with the lowest latency.

-## Inactivity

-If there is no app activity for 3 days on a Community Project, the [Infrastructure](#infrastructure) is paused.
-Projects which remain paused for a certain duration will be automatically deleted, see details in [Cloud Policies](https://directus.io/cloud-policies/#).
-To avoid deletion, you must manually [resume the Project](/cloud/projects/#resume-paused-project) within the Cloud Dashboard.
-Once paused, requests to the app will not resume the Project.

 ## Infrastructure

 In the context of these docs, Infrastructure refers to the hard and soft tech specs to the equipment running your Directus Project.
-This includes the database, database tenancy, chosen [Node Type](#nodes), data storage region, rate limiting, etc.
+This includes the database, [database tenancy](#multi-tenancy), [Node Type](#node-types), [data storage region](#data-portability), [rate limiting](#rate-limiting), etc. Infrastructure differs by Project tier.

-Infrastructure configuration options differ by Project Tier.
-Refer to [Projects](#projects) as well as the Infrastructure section on the [pricing page](https://directus.io/pricing/) for side-by-side comparison between Tiers.
+Refer to [Projects](#projects) as well as the Infrastructure section on the [pricing page](https://directus.io/pricing/) for side-by-side comparisons.

 ## Nodes

 Directus Cloud has options to choose the processing power of your Node as well as the number of Nodes your Project runs on.
 Nodes can be configured to meet traffic needs at any scale.
-There are two approaches to scale-up Project performance, vertical-scaling and horizontal-scaling.
-Vertical-scaling is the concept of increasing performance and capacity by using Nodes with better hardware specs _(e.g. better CPUs and more RAM)_.
-In Directus Cloud, vertical-scaling is handled by configuring the Node Type.
-Horizontal-scaling is the concept of increasing performance and capacity by adding a larger number of Nodes to handle incoming requests.
-In Directus Cloud, horizontal-scaling is handled by setting the number of Active Nodes and Standby Nodes.
+In general, there are two approaches to scale performance, vertical-scaling and horizontal-scaling.
+Vertical-scaling refers to the use of improved the hardware _(e.g. better CPUs and more RAM)_ to scale up.
+In Directus Cloud, configuring the Node Type will provide vertical-scaling.
+Horizontal-scaling refers to increasing the number of Nodes to scale up.
+In Directus Cloud, adding more Active and Standby Nodes will provide horizontal-scaling.

-### Node Type
+### Node Types

-Each Node Type provides a different levels of processing power.
+Each Node Type provides a different level of processing power.

 - **Community**\
   Community Projects come equipped with one Node, which can handle basic web traffic required for hobby-projects, learning/demoing